hadley/adv-r/development.md

 This makes the development process very easy.
 After you've modified the code, you run `load_all("pkg")` to load it in to R. You can explore it interactively from the command line, or type `test("pkg")` to run all your automated tests.

+## GUI support

+Some GUIs have integrated supported for these functions.
+Rstudio provides the build menu which allows you to easily run `load_all` with a single key press (Ctrl + Shift + L at time of writing).

 [devtools-down]:https://github.com/hadley/devtools/tarball/master
 [tdd]:http://en.wikipedia.org/wiki/Test-driven_development